azuredevcollege/cognitive-services-kitchen-sink/README.md

 ## Challenge 1 - Try out the different services

+**First, go to _Settings_ and then _Actions_ , _General_ and under _Workflow Permissions_ make sure that you have set _Read and write permissions_.
+If not, change your settings and save.**

-After the setup is complete, the site is not yet published to GitHub Pages (published online).
+After the setup from the previous step is complete, the site is not yet published to GitHub Pages (published online).
 To perform this, go to _Settings_ and then _Pages_ of your forked _cognitive-services-kitchen-sink_ repository in GitHub.

-1. To publish the site to GitHub Pages, it says:
-   _"Make a commit to the gh-pages branch to publish your GitHub Pages site"_.
-In order to do so, choose the gh-pages branch as _Source_ and wait a few minutes for your site to be up and running.
+1. Activate GitHub Pages:

+  In order to do so go to _Settings_ and then _Pages_, choose _Deploy from a branch_ and set the main / (root) branch as _Source_ (this should be the only option available for now).

+  After saving, go to _Actions_.
+You will see how the action builds and deploys your page to GitHub pages.

+2. Change source to gh-pages:

+  After the workflow is done, go to _Settings_, _Pages_ again, and set the source to the _gh-pages_ branch.
+Then save and now the workflow will work again.

    **Optional**: In the meantime, check out this [website](https://docs.github.com/en/pages/getting-started-with-github-pages) to learn more about GitHub Pages.

-   Go to your GitHub page.
+   Once it is done, go to your GitHub page.
 The URL should be *YOUR_GITHUB_NAME.github.io/cognitive-services-kitchen-sink/*.
 But you can also find the link on the *Settings* page of your GitHub Repository.

 1. From now on, every time you push a commit to your remote repository (GitHub), the GitHub page will be updated.
    > You push changes by:
       > - `git add *` adding the changes in the files of the directory where you run this command to staging for the next commit